Stillman Drake

-Stillman Drake (December 24, 1910 – October 6, 1993) was a Canadian historian of science best known for his work on Galileo Galilei (1569–1642).
-Drake published over 131 books, articles, and book chapters on Galileo.
+Stillman Drake (December 24, 1910 – October 6, 1993), an American historian of science who moved to Canada in 1967 and acquired Canadian citizenship a few years later, is best known for his work on Galileo Galilei (1564–1642).

 Including his translations, Drake wrote 16 books on Galileo and contributed to 15 others.

 Career

-Drake earned a bachelor’s degree in philosophy and was at UC Berkeley in the early 1930s for graduate mathematics but went to work in the financial sector.
+Drake earned a bachelor's degree in philosophy and was at UC Berkeley in the early 1930s for graduate mathematics but went to work in the financial sector.

-In a prelude to scholarly life, Drake was for a time an administrator at the Government Development Bank in San Juan, Puerto Rico.
+Drake was, for a time, an administrator at the Government Development Bank in San Juan, Puerto Rico.